aleph2c/learning_xslt_with_python/README.md

 XSLT parsers from program examples included from three training sources.

-Python does not come with an XSLT parser, but you can install external libraries that integrate XSLT programming language into Python.
-XSLT is current at version "3.0", but most open-source tools only support version "1.0".
-The XSLT technology is powerful, but it seems to have fell out of favour, as did XML and UML.
-These technologies came from a different time, where arbitrary amounts of formalism (and tedius syntax) were accepted by the community.
+Python does not come with an XSLT parser, but you can install external libraries that integrate the XSLT language into Python.
+The XSLT standard is currently at version "3.0", but most open-source tools only support version "1.0".

-TTo follow along, go and get a copy of "Beginning XSLT 2.0 From Novice to Professional" by Jeni Tennison, clone this repo and install the command line tools and the XSLT parsers (see below).
+To follow along, go and get a copy of "Beginning XSLT 2.0 From Novice to Professional" by Jeni Tennison, clone this repo and install the command line tools and the XSLT parsers (see below).
 After that, I recommend getting a copy of "XSLT 2.0 and XPath 2.0 Programmer's Reference 4th Edition" and work through